Manage external sharing for your SharePoint Online environment

 Sharing files and folders with authenticated external users

-When you share a file or folder with an authenticated external user, an invitation is sent to them via email which contains a link to the site or document.
-Each time they access the file or folder using the link, they are sent a time-sensitive code that they can use to verify their identity.
+When you share a file or folder with an authenticated external user, an email is sent to them which contains a link to the site or document.
+Each time they access the file or folder using the link, they are sent a time-sensitive code via email that they can use to verify their identity.
 They must enter the code to access the file or folder.

-You can discontinue sharing with an authenticated external user by removing their permissions from the file or folder.
+You can discontinue sharing with an authenticated external user by deleting the sharing link that was sent to them.

 Sharing with anonymous users